wujekbizon/nextjs-blog/data/aws-services.md

 ![New Instance](dashboard.png)

 In my case I've got two instances , one that I created before, which is already up and running with Node.js server for my React Native Application.
-And the other one that we created today **My Node Server** you can see that Instance status is running , which is good , instance type is the one we chose.
+And the other one that we created today **My Node Server** you can see that Instance status is running, which is good, instance type is the one we chose.

 In the Instance details and summary, you can find a plethora of information about your EC2 instance.